calq-framework/cmd/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/calq-framework/cmd)](https://api.reuse.software/info/github.com/calq-framework/cmd)

 # Calq CMD
-Calq CMD introduces distributed, shell-style scripting to C#, turning complex systems into simple scripts.
-Calq CMD makes it possible to build cross-platform tools, streaming data pipelines, parallel batch workloads, HPC processes, and AI-powered systems with unprecedented simplicity.
+Calq CMD is a distributed scripting framework that replaces Bash and JavaScript with shell-style C# for automation — enabling virtually any work traditionally handled by DevOps engineers to be written as simple, cloud-native scripts backed by ASP.NET Core.
+Calq CMD makes it possible to build cross-platform tools, streaming data pipelines, parallel batch workloads, HPC processes, and AI-powered systems.

-Easy cloud-native distributed computing - scale from single-process development to distributed microservices without changing your code.
+Calq CMD accelerates AI development via direct Python streaming over HTTP/2 that eliminates microservice development overhead.
+It turns complex distributed systems into simple scripts that scale from single-process development to distributed execution without changing your code.

 Supports Bash on Windows via WSL and Cygwin/MinGW/MSYS2.
-Python interoperability provided via high-performance asynchronous HTTP/2 server.

 ## Shell-Style Scripting for C#
 Calq CMD provides a set of static APIs that let you write C# in a style that mimics Unix shell scripts, with full async support, parallel pipeline execution, and automatic stream handling.